reframejs/reframe/readme.md

  3. Finally, fully get rid of Reframe.
     <br/>
     (By ejecting all Reframe's glue code, your code will not depend on Reframe anymore but will depend on do-one-thing-do-it-well libraries only.
-    At that point you have the exact same flexibility as if you would have glued do-one-thing-do-it-well libraries yourself in the beginning.)
+    At that point you have the exact same flexibility as if you would have glued things together yourself in the beginning.)

 That said, you will most likely eject only a fraction of the glue code.
 (E.g. only ~200 lines of the total of ~500 lines of glue code.)